Modeling and Control of Systems

-1. Control of Dynamic Systems: linear, non-linear, robust, adaptive, fuzzy, intelligent control, etc. Process automation;
+1. Control of Dynamic Systems: linear, nonlinear, robust, adaptive, fuzzy, and intelligent control, among others.
+Process automation;

 3. Modeling and Identification: analysis and mathematical modeling of phenomena (physical, chemical, biological, etc.).
-Structures of linear and non-linear models.
-Deterministic and stochastic methods for obtaining mathematical models.
+Linear and nonlinear model structures.
+Deterministic and stochastic methods for mathematical modeling.
 Validation of models;

 4. Optimization: Linear and non-linear optimization techniques.
 Optimal control.
 Optimization in system identification;

 5. Simulation and Data Analysis: methodologies for simulating phenomena.
 Analysis of experimental data.
-Analysis and propagation of errors and uncertainties.
+Error and uncertainty analysis and propagation.
 Analog and digital signal processing.
-Linear and non-linear filtering.
+Linear and nonlinear filtering.

 FACULTY MEMBERS